JoeLumbley/Animation/README.md

 ```
 Private RectPostion As New Vector2(Rect.X, Rect.Y)
 ```
-We are using a Vector2 because it can store floating-point values, which allows for more precise positioning of our rectangle.
+We are using a Vector2 because it can store single-precision floating-point values, which allows for more precise positioning of our rectangle.

+Example:

-69.7753143 is a floating-point number.
+69.7753143 is a single-precision floating-point number (Single).

 This is important for our animation as the position of our rectangle is updated rapidly and with high precision.

-We use vector arithmetic to calculate the new position of our rectangle based on its current position and its velocity.

 ```
 RectPostion.X += Velocity * DeltaTime.TotalSeconds 'Δs = V * Δt
 ```

+We use vector arithmetic to calculate the new position of our rectangle based on its current position and its velocity.

 The += operator is used to update the value of RectPostion.X in place, adding the result of velocity * deltaTime to its current value.